 British Trotskyist (of strongly libertarian bent), all of whose (very good) works examine Left politics without sloganeering.
-The Stone Canal, for example, features arguments about distortions of Marxism.
+The Stone Canal affiliate link, for example, features arguments about distortions of Marxism.
 However, The Star Fraction is chosen here as it features Virtual Reality heroes of the left, by name — a roll call of genuine revolutionaries recast in digital form.

 Brilliant revisionist fantasy about how the winners write history.
 The loser whose side is here taken is the Wicked Witch of the West, a fighter for emancipatory politics in the despotic empire of Oz.

 J. Leslie Mitchell (Lewis Grassic Gibbon): Gay Hunter (1934, reissued 1989)